rxhanson/Rectangle/TerminalCommands.md

 ## Add an extra centering command with custom size

 This extra command is not available in the UI.
-You'll need to know which keycode and modifier flags you want (try the free key codes app: <https://apps.apple.com/us/app/key-codes/id414568915>)
+You'll need to know which keycode and modifier flags you want.

 ```bash
 defaults write com.knollsoft.Rectangle specified -dict-add keyCode -float 8 modifierFlags -float 1966080